justb4/SIOSE2OSM/README.md

 * wms_endpoint:https://servicios.idee.es/wms-inspire/ocupacion-suelo?SERVICE=WMS&VERSION=1.3.0&REQUEST=GetCapabilities
 * PNOA (Aerial Imagery Spain)
+* Tip: open this file first in JOSM to have all the useful layers present: [josm-siose-starter.jos](siose2osm/josm-siose-starter.jos)

 Result in JOSM (note that we select the same polygon as in the QGIS screenshot above!):